 The competition doesn’t begin until Monday, March 7, 2011, but today’s announcement will allow time for Tournament fans to begin reading so they can follow along with the blood sport.
 We’ll also let you know below how you can help determine the participants in this year’s Zombie Round.
 You know Field Notes, right?
 Makers of the Field Notes Brand memo books, steno books, and other handy products, made right here in the U.S.A.?
 Well, they have created a special, limited-edition Tournament of Books memo book (see picture above) that you can use to track your Rooster reading.
 De Papieren Man - Literaire berichtgeving à la carte.
 Achille van den Branden.
 Brain Pickings.
 Books.
 Umberto Eco: meester van bedrog en zwendel - Trouw.
 About.
 Three Percent launched in the summer of 2007 with the lofty goal of becoming a destination for readers, editors, and translators interested in finding out about modern and contemporary international literature.

 The motivating force behind the website is the view that reading literature from other countries is vital to maintaining a vibrant book culture and to increasing the exchange of ideas among cultures.
 In this age of globalization, one of the best ways to preserve the uniqueness of cultures is through the translation and appreciation of international literary works.
 To remain among the world’s best educated readers, English speakers must have access to the world’s great literatures.
 It is a historical truism and will always remain the case that some of the best books ever written were written in a language other than English.
 Unfortunately, only about 3% of all books published in the United States are works in translation.
 Platform voor literaire kritiek.
 Complete Review - Welcome to the Complete Review.

 We sat up late last night watching video clips on C-Span and Youtube, and downed a surprisingly tearful Lagavullin (neat) in his honor.
 It seemed the thing to do.
 In the light of day, I am trying to understand my intense emotional reaction to the news, reminiscent of what I felt when Tony Judt, another great thinker and writer I did not know, died too soon.
 And yet, like so many others, I felt as if I knew him.
 He was always essential reading, even when he infuriated me, as he did often.
+He could be maddening; his writing, at times, hobbled by excess self-regard; a rigidity approaching the sort of fanaticism he decried; and a brilliant rhetoric that sometimes masked weak underpinnings.
+And yet.
+Bookworm.
 A must for the serious reader, Bookworm showcases writers of fiction and poetry - the established, new or emerging - all interviewed with insight and precision by the show's host and guiding spirit, Michael Silverblatt.

 After 21 years, Bookworm has a new theme -- two, in fact!
 Replacing the familiar "You are a Human Animal," is "I Am A Bookworm," an original composition by the idiosyncratic rock-pop group, Sparks, At the end of the show, a second Sparks composition, "Where Would We Be Without Books. " Curious?
 Check out the lyrics!
 Photo credit: Marc Goldstein Bookworm listeners are invited to participate in the first ever KCRW BOOKWORM BOOK CLUB, hosted on Facebook.